 Is homeownership in my immediate future?

 Being a homeowner undoubtedly comes with its own set of challenges, but the benefits can certainly outweigh those demands.
-Homeownership can also surpass the benefits of renting, but everyone’s situation is unique.
-It’s very important to consult your REALTOR® when asking if homeownership is right for you.
+Homeownership can surpass the benefits of renting, however everyone’s situation is unique.
+It’s very important to consult your REALTOR® when inquiring if it’s right for you.

-If you are thinking about buying a home, it’s vital to look at your situation in life.
+If you’re thinking about purchasing a home, look at your circumstances in life.
 What’s your financial situation as it pertains to your debts, assets and your current lifestyle?
 Do you pay all your bills on time?
-What does your credit score look like?
-Are you reliably employed?
+What does your credit score mean?
+Do you have stable employment?
 Do you have money saved for a down payment on a home?

 How much home can I afford?

-Before you begin looking for homes, we highly recommend that you contact your lender for a pre-approval.
-Your lender should also provide for you a good faith estimate (GFE).
-The GFE will give you a fairly good idea of what you can and cannot afford, based upon your current circumstances.
-A mortgage pre-approval will make you more attractive to homesellers and show them you’re serious about buying their home.
+Before you begin looking for homes, we highly recommend you contact your lender for an updated pre-approval.
+They should likewise provide for you a loan estimate form (formerly a good faith estimate).
+This form will help you understand the actual cost of the loan as well as give you a fairly accurate idea of what you can afford, based upon your current standing.
+A mortgage pre-approval will increase your attractiveness to sellers and show them you’re serious about buying their home.

-Prior to contacting mortgage lenders, you can utilize our mortgage calculator.
+Prior to contacting lenders, feel free to utilize our mortgage calculator.

 Is it better to rent or buy?